weaversa/cryptol-course/saw-python/README.md

   self.returns_f("{{a = take`{{5}} {blah}, b = take`{{{N}}} blah }} == foo `blah")
 ```

-We parse the Cryptol string as a boolean assertion between records
+Suppose `blah` is a local Python variable equal to `23` and `N` is a local Python variable equal to `2`.
+Then we parse the Cryptol string as the following boolean assertion between records:

 ```cryptol
 {a = take`{5} 23, b = take`{2} 23} == foo `blah
 ```

-where `blah` is a local Python variable equal to `23`, `N` is a local Python variable equal to `2`, `foo` some function returning a record, and `blah` some
+where `foo` is some Cryptol function returning a record, and `blah` is some
 Cryptol type in the specification loaded.

-### Preconditions and Postconditions

-The [C specification](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n1256.pdf) has the following to say about bit shifts:

-> If the value of the right operand is negative or is
-> greater than or equal to the width of the promoted left operand, the behavior is undefined.

 Due to this, we should probably add a precondition to the previous code: